 Ammar Mosque and Osman Ramju Sadick Islamic Centre, Islamic center in Wan Chai District, Hong Kong.

-The Ammar Mosque and Islamic Centre is an eight-story building containing prayer halls, classrooms, a library, offices, and medical facilities.
-The complex is designed with separate areas for men and women, ablution facilities on the first floor, and dedicated prayer spaces throughout the building.
+The Ammar Mosque and Osman Ramju Sadick Islamic Centre is an eight-story building in the Wan Chai District of Hong Kong, housing prayer halls, classrooms, a library, offices, and medical facilities.
+Prayer spaces are spread across several floors, with ablution rooms on the ground floor and separate areas for men and women throughout the building.

 The community of curious travelers